Archive for the 'portraits' Category

-What a great looking family eh?
-And they did a great job.
+What a great looking family.
+And they did a great job as this was no easy task.
 I just had the privilege of making a portrait of all forty two of them.
-I won’t say it was easy, but I enjoy a hearty challenge.
+I won’t say it was easy, but I good a hearty challenge.
 The planning started well in advance, meeting with Mr & Mrs Chamberlain and then visiting their farm various times to layout and plan the portraits.
 I even chatted with a few of my mentor photo elders before photo day, discussing options and getting ideas.
 When the time came, I didn’t even have an assistant, but planning ahead made things come together almost perfectly.

 I wanted to make a quick post about my new Wall Portrait offerings.
 I’m pretty stoked about them.
 Like furniture for the wall, our Wall Portraits are all at least twenty four inches and their what you’ll see on the walls at the studio these days.
 If you look at classical portraits and art you begin to understand that small prints like eight by tens and eleven by fourteens just don’t make sense for the wall.